-Battery size has increased from a 3500mAh to 3800mAh on the X7 Mark II.
-FiiO has rated the X7 Mark II capable of delivering 8 hours battery life in single ended mode and 7 hours in balanced output though in truth this relates more to the performance of the new AM3a amp card as opposed to just the X7 itself.
+Battery size has increased from 3500mAh to 3800mAh on the X7 Mark II.
+FiiO has rated the X7 Mark II capable of delivering 8 hours of battery life in single-ended mode and 7 hours in balanced output though in truth this relates more to the performance of the new AM3a amp card as opposed to just the X7 itself.

 Amp Card Influence

 Previous amp cards all have an effect on the output rating and battery performance of the X7 system.
 You can get as low as 6 hours with the balanced output of the slightly more powerful AM3 card on the older X7 and as high as 9-10 hours on the weakest output card, the AM1.